vivekg13186/bpm_util/README.md

 ## Installation

-Download the jar from dist folder.
+Download the app.zip from dist folder.

 ## License